|Legler Systems Company|||||DB System|||||Contact Us|||||Help|||||Home||||

 The Company Control Record contains important dates, accounting periods (YRMO), system options and sequence number counters that apply to the financial accounting modules.
 Generally, there is only one Company Control Record per System-ID.
 Procedure DB03 is used to change (modify) accounting periods each month and query Company Control Record.
 The accounting period number (YRMO) is composed to a 2-digit year and 2-digit month or week number and controls the time period of accounting transactions entered into the computer.
 Three different sequence number counters are defined in this control record, as Seqno-1, Seqno-2 and Seqno-3.
 The primary key of the Company Control Record is the Record-Type code, Company-ID and System-ID.

 Each user that is to have access to one or more accounting system procedures must be defined by a User Control Record.
-Procedure DB08 is used to add, change (modify), query and delete a User Control Record.
+Data entry procedure DB08 is used to add, change (modify), query and delete a User Control Record.
 The primary key of the User Control Record is the Record-Type code and User-ID.
-The User Control Record contains other user options, such as the screen color code for background color and foreground color, display real-time dashboards, show dollar sign ($) in all dollar amount fields and Help Window screen colors.
+The User Control Record contains other user options, such as the screen color code for background color and foreground color, display real-time dashboards, show dollar sign ($) in all dollar amount fields and Help Message Window screen color codes.

 The Run Time Environment for Micro Focus COBOL support is included at no extra cost with the DBS executable programs.
-The MS Windows database control programs (32-bit code) are the same as the DOS database control programs (16-bit code) for compatibility.
-For financial data archiving and historical reporting, the same DBS executable programs can be run offline directly from a removable device, such as a CD-ROM disc or USB flash drive or thumb drive; thereby eliminating the need to restore old financial data and programs to a separate hard disk drive in order to view or print management reports.
+The Windows 10 database control programs (32-bit code) are the same programs as the DOS database control programs (16-bit code) for compatibility.
+For financial data archiving and historical reporting, the same DBS executable programs can be run offline directly from a removable device, such as a CD-ROM disc or USB flash drive; thereby eliminating the need to restore old financial data and programs to a separate hard disk drive in order to view or print management reports.

-This Database Control System is required to support any of the online accounting modules by Legler Systems in a multi-user environment.
-The DBS source programs are written in structured ANSI COBOL (COmmon Business Oriented Language), the most widely used business programming language, for easy maintenance in a client-server (ASCII) or IBM mainframe (EBCDIC) environment.
-A Micro Focus cobol compiler is used to generate the DBS executable programs for personal computers.
-Each DB end-user procedure identified on the Database Control menu corresponds to a separate cobol application program.
+This Database Control System is required to support the other online accounting modules by Legler Systems in a multi-user environment.
+The DBS source programs are written in structured ANSI COBOL (COmmon Business Oriented Language), the most widely used business programming language, for easy maintenance in a client-server (ASCII code) or IBM mainframe (EBCDIC code) environment.
+A Micro Focus cobol compiler is used to generate the DBS executable programs for personal computers using 32-bit or 64-bit addressing.
+Each DB end-user procedure shown on the Database Control System Menu screen corresponds to a separate application program.

-The DB System software cost is identified in the Software Price Sheet and includes: (1) DBS executable programs for Windows XP or Windows 10, (2) DBS Procedure Manual and (3) online Help File.
-The technical DBS Systems Manual and cobol source programs can be purchased separately.
+The DB System software cost is identified in the Software Price Sheet and includes: (1) DBS executable programs for the Microsoft Windows environment, (2) DBS Procedure Manual and (3) online Help File.
+The technical DBS Systems Manual and DBS source programs with common Copy members in the ANSI COBOL language can be purchased separately.